HaneenMohamed25/heart-disease-app/README.md

-# Heart Failure Prediction App
+# Heart Failure Prediction App Using Streanlit
 **This app allows you to enter patient details as:**

 * Age